Wynn has accepted the vacant head coaching job at Washington.

 Sophomore Devin Hudson had 17 points and a career-high 24 rebounds

-Jody Wynn is in her sixth year as the head coach of the Long Beach State women's basketball program.
-Since her arrival in April 2009, LBSU has seen rapid improvements with its first postseason bid in 13 years and five-straight Big West Tournament appearances, including a run to the championship game in 2012.
+Jody Wynn is in her seventh year as the head women's basketball coach at Long Beach State.
+Since her arrival at the Beach, she has rebuilt the program with seven-straight Big West Tournament appearances and three Women's National Invitation Tournament (WNIT) bids.